wpmetabox/docsv2/docs/tutorials/display-product-variations-meta-box-oxygen.md

 			<a href="#<?php echo $variation_color ?>" class="color <?php echo $variation_color ?>" title="<?php echo $variation_color ?>"><?php echo $variation_color ?></a>
 <?php endforeach; ?>
 ```
+In there, I added an *a* tag and a dynamic class.
+There will be different classes for each color and each one will be the name of the color.
+This class plays an important role in helping us to define which variations are showing.

+Then, I added some `div` tags to the code to set elements in a reasonable layout.
+I also added an attribute named `data-id` in the gallery, price, size, and status sections.

 ` data-id="<?php echo $price['color_name'] ?>" `